 filter, the search results must meet ALL of the checked

-criteria.
-The same is true for applying multiple filters.
+criteria; the same is true for applying multiple filters.

-Rather than a drop-down list, textfield filters allow users to enter any desired value, or string of text, within the filter’s textfield.
+Textfield filters allow users to enter any desired value, or string of text, within the filter’s textfield.
 Documoto's type-ahead feature will recommend search suggestions based on the text that is input into the filter.

 Note: suggested filters will only appear if the user's search